awesome-soft/awesome-macos/README.md

 # Awesome Soft of Macos

-A curated list of awesome software of Macos.
+A curated list of awesome software of MacOS.

 ### Toc
 - [Awesome Soft of Macos](#awesome-soft-of-macos)